lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ## Our basic Express API

-First we need to create our new project directory.
+First, we need to create our new project directory.
 Remember where we put it!

 ```bash
 mkdir auth0-react-material/ && cd "$_"